 Blockchain is the peer-to-peer technology behind major cryptocurrencies like bitcoin and ethereum (eth).
 However, the distributed ledger concept is applicable to a diverse industries from gaming to healthcare to energy and beyond, even if it is most widely known for its applications in the FinTech niche.
 Because of its resilient nature, blockchain can create an environment that wards against fraud in terms of both money and information.
 One intriguing user of blockchain is in regards to copyright for photographers as well as other artists and creators.

-What other uses are there for blockchain?
+What are other uses there for blockchain?
 Speakers and attendees at these ten blockchain conferences in 2017 are sure to be overflowing with ideas.

 Feb.
 21-22 in Bucharest, Romania